 The most famous of these ‘Ndrangheta kidnappings was that of John Paul Getty III, the grandson of the American oil tycoon by the same name.
-Getty had actually originally been planning to get himself kidnapped as a way of getting money out of his family, but then had called it off.
+Getty had actually originally been planning to get himself kidnapped as a way of getting money out of his family but then had called it off.
 Yet the ‘Ndrangheta realizing who he was, kidnapped him anyway.
-They requested a ransom of $17 million, his grandfather refused to pay and in return Getty had his ear cut off.
+They requested a ransom of $17 million, but his grandfather refused to pay and in return Getty had his ear cut off.
 After much negotiation, his grandfather paid $2.2 million, but given the torture, Getty was victim to during the time, he lived a very hard life of medical problems and substance abuse.

 As time went on and the ‘Ndrangheta had more funds, they began investing in the international drug trade, more legal business, and politics in the 1990s.

-The Italian state has actually only classified them as an “official” mafia group in 2010, quite recent given their history of criminal activity.
+The Italian state has actually only classified them as an “official” mafia group in 2010, quite recently given their history of criminal activity.
 Until the late 20th century, ‘Ndrangheta operated primarily in Calabria since the 2000’s they have moved heavily into Northern Italy, Europe, Latin America, and the US.
-They control the international cocaine trade, are found in politics throughout Italy, control factories, and businesses throughout all of Europe.
+They control the international cocaine trade, are found in politics throughout Italy, and control factories, and businesses throughout all of Europe.

 Their control of the cocaine trade makes them very connected to the Los Zetas cartel, in fact, they supply most of the weapons used by the cartel.
-In politics they are normally found in Northern Italy, but not necessarily in the large cities, you will often find their associates as mayors and councilmen in small cities scattered around.
+In politics, they are normally found in Northern Italy, but not necessarily in the large cities, you will often find their associates as mayors and councilmen in small cities scattered around.
 In business, they have their hands everywhere, but Germany is one of their main hubs, where they purchase many businesses to act as money laundering.
 They even were behind many contracts involved in EXPO Milan 2015.

-Other crimes they are known to commit: drug trafficking, extortion and usury, arms trafficking, prostitution and human trafficking
+Other crimes they are known to commit: are drug trafficking, extortion and usury, arms trafficking, prostitution and human trafficking

-‘Ndrangheta activity accounts for at least three percent of Italy’s GDP.
+‘Ndrangheta activity accounts for at least three per cent of Italy’s GDP.
 Illicit activity income in 2007: